-We integrate sustainability into our business, from our on-the-ground operations to the corporate office, which oversees all business activities.
-We have solidified our commitment to sustainability by establishing a Sustainability Committee comprised of representatives from various business divisions.
+At Union Steel Holdings Limited, we integrate sustainability across all aspects of our business, from on-the-ground operations to our corporate office, which oversees all business activities.
+To reinforce our commitment to sustainability, we have established a Sustainability Committee ("Committee") comprising representatives from various business divisions.